 "That 90s Show", also for continuity snarls: The episode "documents" the Simpsons' lives in the 90s, in the process eliminating Seasons 1 through 11 from the show's canon and rewriting how Homer and Marge got together.
 The episode may have been upgraded to Canon Discontinuity, since newer seasons rely on the old canon where Homer and Marge got together in the late 70s-early 80s.

-"Homer Vs. Dignity", for the panda rape scene.
+"Homer Vs. Dignity", for the panda rape scene and recycled plots.

 "Brother From Another Series" realized that Bob had nowhere to go as a villain after trying to nuke Springfield, and gave him a pretty graceful sendoff, featuring his redemption and reconciliation with Bart.
 Later Bob episodes largely ignored this, and Bob suffered major Villain Decay as a result, leading some to declare it "the last Sideshow Bob episode."